Hound TV

 Hound TV is an Australian television show about dogs hosted by Steven Pam.
 The show is currently broadcasting on Australian Community Television Stations.

+History

 The show was started by Steven Pam as a video podcast in early 2006.
 Steven's friend, Matt Tynan later joined in for episode 2 and has stuck around ever since and they produced nearly 30 episodes until they were finally noticed by Melbourne's community TV station, Channel 31.

+Seasons

 Hound TV has produced three seasons airing on community TV in Melbourne, Sydney and Adelaide; and is currently on its third season.
 Most, if not all, of the stories from the TV show will eventually make their way to their official podcast.

 DVD release

 Season 1 of Hound TV has been released on DVD which contains all eleven episodes of season 1 plus a special behind-the-scenes interview with host, Steven Pam and cameraman, Matt Tynan.